rbalicki2/smithy_itunes_search/README.md

 ### State management

 The `smithy` runtime does not know about the state.
 The state is entirely managed by you, the developer, exactly how you would expect it to work.
 First, a mutable variable is declared, and then it is used within the `smd!` block.
-See, for example, [here](https://github.com/rbalicki2/smithy_itunes_search/blob/master/src/lib.rs#L32-L61).
+See, for example, [here](https://github.com/rbalicki2/smithy_itunes_search/blob/master/src/app.rs#L24) and [here](https://github.com/rbalicki2/smithy_itunes_search/blob/master/src/app.rs#L63).

 ### API calls

 Using Smithy's `unwrapped_promise_from_future` method, we are able to make API calls and declaratively render them.
-See [here](https://github.com/rbalicki2/smithy_itunes_search/blob/master/src/lib.rs#L66-L80) for its usage in the codebase.
+See [here](https://github.com/rbalicki2/smithy_itunes_search/blob/master/src/app.rs#L72-L82) for its usage in the codebase.
 A more concise example is as follows:

 ```rs
 let track_id = 299608205;